LDAP Authentication and Authorization

 Active Directory Configuration

-Active Directory (AD) is a fully featured LDAP-based NIS server created by Microsoft.
-It offers unique features that classic OpenLDAP servers lack.
-Therefore, it can be more complicated to configure on the client and each version of AD is a little different in how it works with Linux-based LDAP clients.
+Active Directory (AD) is a fully featured LDAP-based NIS server create by Microsoft.
+It offers unique features that classic OpenLDAP servers do not have.
+AD can be more complicated to configure on the client and each version works a little differently with Linux-based LDAP clients.
 Some more advanced configuration examples, from testing LDAP clients on Cumulus Linux with Active Directory (AD/LDAP), are available in our knowledge base.

 LDAP Verification Tools